 Each island has it’s own character to experience, and with Southern California’s constant sunny weather, it’s a perfect year-round destination.
 For more information, or to plan your visit, check out the Channel Islands National Park’s WikiTravel page or http://www.nps.gov/chis/index.htm.

-We hope you enjoy your journey through these breathtaking parks.
+We hope you enjoy your journey exploring the best national parks in California.
 Happy travels!